snt-arg/iMarker_detector_standalone/README.md

 _Files_

 - `videoPath`: path to the offline video file
+- `imagesPath`: path to the offline image file
+- `imagesNames`: names of the images to be subtracted

 _Sensors_

 - `exposureTime`: camera exposure time for iDS cameras, like 20000
-- `ports`: camera ports for USB cameras, including left and right cameras
+- `ports`: camera ports for USB cameras, including left and right cameras (0 for internal webcam)
 - `sensorProjectRoot`: the absolute location of the `Sensors` submodule for accessing its calibration files
 - `brightness`: brightness value of the cameras, including `alpha` and `beta` values
+- `realSenseFps`: frame-rate of the sensor, used for configuring RealSense (e.g., 30)
+- `realSenseResolution`: resolution of the frames in RealSense (e.g., (640, 480))

 _Markers_